10 places to visit in South West England

 Fans of Jane Austen will know that she lived in Bath during the early 19th century.
 You can find out more at the Jane Austen museum in the city.

-For fans of street art head to Bristol, the home of the most famous street artists of them all – Banksy.
-There are art tours around the city to see some of his work around the city.
+For fans of street art, head to Bristol, the home of the most famous street artists of them all – Banksy.
+There are art tours around the city that showcase some of his work.

 Whilst in Bristol also take the opportunity to explore its 19th-century maritime history.
 The newly regenerated harbourside area offers a selection of shops, cafes, bars and restaurants.